isa-cabrera/isa-cabrera.github.io/index.md

 ## theory and experimental phonology

 I'm interested in evaluating the representational commitments phonological theories make through experimental and computational research.
-More specifically, I'm interested in the different ways we can model phonotactics, and how such models make different predictions about cumulativity.
+More specifically, I'm interested in the different ways we can model phonotactics and cumulative constraint interactions.
+I'm currently conducting experiments on native English infants and adults on cumulativity in phonotactics.

 ## fieldwork